piecepackr/piecepackr/README.rst

    :alt: Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.
    :target: http://www.repostatus.org/#wip

-This is an R package designed to make configurable piecepack graphics.
+``piecepackr`` is an R package designed to make configurable piecepack graphics.
 It includes some executable Rscripts designed to make a `"Print & Play" <https://boardgamegeek.com/wiki/page/Print_and_Play_Games#>`_ pdf of `piecepack <http://www.ludism.org/ppwiki/HomePage>`_ components as well as an Rscript to build images of individual components.
 The API can also be used with the ``grid`` R package to make piecepack diagrams (i.e. for inclusion in rulesets) or even to make a custom Print & Play layout.

 .. contents::